CiaranWelsh/pycotools3/ReadMe.md

 ## <a href=https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty409/5001390>Publication</a>

-For support either post an issue or email c.welsh2@newcastle.ac.uk
+For support you may contact me on ciaran.welsh@newcsatle.ac.uk.

+Contributions welcome.